Minionese Translator

 3. Copy the result or hit swap to translate Minionese to English

 To decode, type Minionese into the left box and click Swap before translating.
-The minionese to english direction runs just as fast.
+The Minionese to English direction runs just as fast.

-Minionese Words and Phrases
+Common Minionese Words and Phrases

 English Minionese